 What Is BPD?

-Borderline personality disorder (BPD) is a chronic psychiatric condition associated with emotional dysregulation, poor self-image, and impulsive behavior.1 Those living with BPD often live with persistent feelings of emptiness, fear of abandonment, and suicidal thoughts.
-As a result, people with BPD will typically experience impairment in their overall functioning, affecting relationships, work, and other social settings.2
+Borderline personality disorder (BPD) is a chronic psychiatric condition associated with emotional dysregulation, poor self-image, and impulsive behavior.1 People living with BPD often experience persistent feelings of emptiness, fear of abandonment, and suicidal thoughts.
+As a result, they typically experience impairment in their overall functioning, affecting relationships, work, and other social settings.2

 What to Expect From a Borderline Parent